wwweaponizer/SmoothArray/README.md

 Coders love [dynamic arrays](https://en.wikipedia.org/wiki/Dynamic_array).
 I do too, but I never felt the urge to publish one before now.

-There are many dynamic arrays already out there, including the
+There are many dynamic arrays out there, including the popular:
-always-popular:
 - Python _list_
 - JavaScript _Array_
 - Java _ArrayList_